Duly Noted 2023!

 So, how does it work?

 The Duly Noted scheme consists of a week long bootcamp training in a fully accessible venue, in Central London, which will prepare the cohort for on-the-ground placements in production which will follow the workshop stage, and will be based all over the UK.
 The placements will span a twelve-week period between May – September.
 The roles will vary depending on demands of the production, while taking into account participant experience, location and requirements.

-The training will take place across the first week of May, prior to a production-based Assistant Script Editor placement for each member of the scheme, earning the DN23 cohort their first broadcast credits.
+The training will take place in May, prior to a production-based Assistant Script Editor placement for each member of the scheme, earning the DN23 cohort their first broadcast credits.
 Placements will be facilitated by the BBC and Sony, and will be in partnership with well-established producers who share our ethos of inclusion and change.